aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environement.md

 $ sudo pip3 install virtualenv
 ```

-Create a dedicated virtual-environment where AVD will installed all required Python pakages:
+Create a dedicated virtual-environment where AVD will install all required Python pakages:

 ```shell
 $ pwd